JeovaniMartinez/Android-Utils/docs/resources/README.txt

-Additional ancillary resources for documentation
+Additional auxiliary resources for documentation

 code > Code used in documentation examples docusaurus > Markdown style examples